-Let’s be honest: 2020 is not what anyone expected.
+Let’s be honest, this past year is not what anyone expected.
 Many industries have been disrupted by COVID-19 as we all continue to adapt.
 One group that is near and dear to us, is nonprofits.
 Many nonprofits have had to either cancel their annual events or make drastic cutbacks to what they are able to provide.
 The good news is that we can all continue to support our communities as individuals or as part of an organization.

 Building the Ideal Kit

 One of the staples of community outreach is providing kits of essential items for those in need.
 During a normal year, kits could include school supplies for underprivileged students or personal hygiene products for the homeless.
 While those items are still incredibly valuable, a few key additions may be necessary.

 When putting together a care kit for the homeless some common items to include are hygiene products, socks, snacks and a reusable water bottle.
 We have the privilege of working with many nonprofits and these are some of the most common items we help find for them for their projects.